 Now a user can set the mailbox limit as per the values in command.
 Consider the entire mailbox size before setting the values.
-So if an XYZ user wants to set limit and increase mailbox size then he/she can run the following command in management shell
+So if an XYZ user wants to set the limit and increase mailbox size then he/she can run the following command in the management shell

 “Set-Mailbox -Identity “xyz” -IssueWarningQuota 30gb -ProhibitSendQuota 32gb -ProhibitSendReceiveQuota 35gb -UseDatabaseQuotaDefaults $false”